vouch-opensource/vouch-load-tests/README.md

 ### Loop task

-Repeat a sequence of tasks several times.
+Repeat a sequence of tasks given number of times or withing some time duration.

 ```clojure
 {:task  :loop